-Class room Behavior: Class sessions are short and require your full attention.
-All cell phones, pagers, iPods, MP3 players, laptops, and other electronic devices should be turned off and put away when entering the classroom; all earpieces should be removed.
+Classroom Behavior: Class sessions are short and require your full attention.
+All cell phones, pagers, iPods, and MP3 players should be turned off and put away when entering the classroom; all earpieces should be removed.
 Store homework from other classes, newspapers, crosswords, magazines, bulky bags, and other distractions so that you can concentrate on the readings and discussions each day.
 Note: I reserve the right to ask you to leave the classroom if you are being disruptive or deduct points from your participation grade.